Looking Back: The Walther PPQ 45

 The .45 ACP round was developed out of a military need to have a more powerful pistol round.
 Curiously, European militaries seemed satisfied with their 9mm pistols.
 Now, the 9mm is a perfectly good round, but in America, bigger is better, and nothing is ever going to replace the flying ashtray that is a hollow-point .45 ACP.

 Walther Arms is an iconic German arms-maker that has been making inroads into the U.S. market for some time.
-Last year, the company introduced the Walther PPQ M2 in 9mm and .40 S&W with several modifications from the original design to better appeal to American shooters.
+The company introduced the Walther PPQ M2 in 9mm and .40 S&W with several modifications from the original design to better appeal to American shooters.
 Specifically, the traditional triggerguard-mounted magazine releease was replaced with a much more American-approved push-button release mounted on the grip.
 While it’s not ambidextrous like the previous iteration, it is reversible.

 Advertisement — Continue Reading Below